guanshi1688/longview-archive/docs/memo/file_map.md

 - Do not moralize the three civilizational modes.
 - Do not convert structural tendencies into deterministic collapse predictions.
 - Do not describe China and the West as immutable species.
+- Do not treat `Interface`, “interface civilization,” or “interface first principle” as foundational; Interface is a system position/mechanism generated downstream of deeper responsibility, exit, and failure structures.
 - Do not equate movement along the axis with complete civilizational imitation.
 - Do not collapse democratic and liberal institutions into a single capital conspiracy.
 - Do distinguish public framework, Chinese theoretical root, private total outline, and historical legacy.